-Respiratory protection is not the first line of defence against COVID-19.
+Respiratory protection is not the first line of defense against COVID-19.
 Please continue to monitor Public Health Ontario for respiratory protection advice.
+Monitor guidance from local health units and/or municipalities as they may have additional requirements such as the use of a personal cloth face covering when onsite at community gardens.